Pizza in North Korea

 North Korea has several restaurants serving pizza.
-(Note: Written in Chosŏn'gŭl as 삐자, rather than the South Korean spelling of 피자.)
+(Note: Written in Hangul as 삐짜, rather than the South Korean spelling of 피자.)
 Most people in the country cannot afford pizza, and it is mostly available for the elite.
 Pyongyang has five restaurants that serve pizza, including Pizza Restaurant on Kwangbok Street and Italy Pizza on Mirae Scientists Street.
 Kim Jong Il hired Italian chefs to train North Koreans in pizza making and introduced it to the country.

 History

 North Korean leader Kim Jong Il, who was noted for his lavish culinary habits, made efforts to introduce international cuisine in the 1990s.
 In the spring of 1997, he had pizzaiolo Ermanno Furlanis flown into Pyongyang, along with another Italian chef and both of their wives, to train North Korean generals in pizza-making for three weeks.
 The Italian chefs brought two pizza ovens, which were allegedly intercepted by CIA agents at the Berlin airport.

 Furlanis described his experience in a three-part series for Asia Times Online in August 2001.
 He wrote that he was subjected to an extensive medical examination and tests of his cooking skill before he could begin instruction, and noted that his pupils measured the distance between olives.
 "I could not explain the concept of creativity", he noted.

 All day I was only expected to prepare 10 or 20 pizzas, and this usually took me no more than a couple of hours.
 My pupils gravely noted down the most trivial details and gradually began doing much of the work themselves, picking up my techniques with amazing rapidity.